The main Navigation tabs at top of each page are for the Metric versions of Calculators.

 Fine Tune Inputs with Slider Controls40

-On calculators with Slider Controls for input, left click the slider to select it, then use ◄► keyboard cursor keys to fine tune.
+On calculators with Slider Controls for input, drag slider tab to get close, then use ◄► keyboard cursor keys to fine tune.

 This can be easier and faster than selecting and entering text into text box inputs.

 These Sliders will update text box inputs and auto-calculate to animate the diagrams and results as you drag the slider.
-See Baluster Calculator for example.
+Try it with the slider control above.

 Directly Measure and Speak Angles

-On phones or devices capable of Angle Measurement, tap the Measure Angles link in the footer of each page to display a bubble level and measure angles and rise or fall over distance.
+On phones or any device capable of Angle Measurement, tap the Measure Angles link in the footer of each page to display a bubble level and measure angles and rise or fall over distance.
 Tap the 'Speech' button and the device

 will repeatedly speak the measured angle.
 This can be handy when you can't see the screen.